kkisiele/kkisiele.github.io/_posts/2023-02-22-leverage-lambdas-for-cleaner-code.md

 }

 {% endhighlight %}
-The `processMessage` is part of a framework contract and is called for every processed message to be persisted.
+The `processMessage` is a part of a framework contract and is called to persist every processed message.
 The code performs an idempotent database upsert and handles retry logic in case of errors.
-The main error I worried about was a timed-out JDBC connection, which needs to be re-established.
+The main error I was concerned about was a timed-out JDBC connection that needs to be re-established.

-Somehow, I didn't like the initial version from a clean code perspective.
-I expected something that would give **instant clarity** of its intent without the need to dive into the code itself.
-The `processMessage` is full of low level details and one needs to understand them to know what it's about.
-Also, wanted to separate the retry logic from the retried database operation to make the retry logic easy to reuse.
+I wasn't satisfied with the initial version of `processMessage` from a clean code perspective.
+I expected something that would instantly reveal its intent without the need to dive into the code.
+The method is full of low-level details that need to be understood to know what it does.
+Additionally, I wanted to separate the retry logic from the database operation being retried to make it easy to reuse.

 Decided to rewrite it to address the mentioned issues.
 ## Less procedural, more declarative
-The first step is to move `updateDatabase()` call to lambda powered variable.
+The first step is to move the `updateDatabase()` call to a lambda-powered variable.
-Let the IDE help with that by using _Introduce Functional Variable_.
-Unfortunatelly, we get
+Let the IDE help with that by using _Introduce Functional Variable_ refactoring.
+Unfortunately, we get an error message:
 > No applicable functional interfaces found

-The reason for that is lack of functional interface which provides SAM interface compatible with upsert method.
-It should declare single abstract method, which accepts no parameters, returns nothing and throws `SQLException`.
+The reason for this is the absence of a functional interface that provides a SAM interface compatible with the upsert method.
+To address this issue, we need to define a custom functional interface that declares a single abstract method accepting no parameters, returning nothing, and throwing `SQLException`.
+Here's the interface we need to provide:

-We need to provide it by ourselves:
 {% highlight java %}
 @FunctionalInterface
 interface SqlRunnable {
     void run() throws SQLException;
 }
 {% endhighlight %}
-The custom functional interface is in place, so let's repeat the refactoring.
-Now succeeds.
-Also, move the variable assignment before the _for_ loop.
+With the custom functional interface in place, let's repeat the refactoring.
+This time, it succeeds.
+Also, let's move the variable assignment before the _for_ loop:
 {% highlight java %}
 public void processMessage(InsuranceProduct product) throws Exception {
     final SqlRunnable handle = () -> upsert(product);